turnerlabs/terraform-vpc-sub/README.md

 1 Internat Gateway used by public subnets

-1 NAT Gateway used by private subnets
+2 NAT Gateways used by private subnets

 Route tables to make all this work